-If you’re one of those people who buys the peanut butter and jelly in the same jar, what’s it like living on planet crazy?
+If you’re one of those people who buy the peanut butter and jelly in the same jar, what’s it like living on the planet crazy?

 Step #4: Take the crusts and shove it inside the sandwich because screw them this bread costs $50 a loaf and you’re not wasting a crumb.

 View this post on Instagram

 Did I lick the knife after taking this photo?
 OF COURSE I F*!&KING DID!!!
 I also made myself an "after lunch" sandwich. . . . . #dads #dadlife #dadsofinstagram #dadstuff #funny #kids #lifewithkids #truth #parenting #parentingtips #parentinglife #parentingdoneright #parentingwin #fatherhood #parentingproblems #handwriting #notes #messagewithabottle #lunch #peanutbutterandjelly #thisiswhyImfat

 Step #5: Decide if you’re going to cut the sandwich into squares or triangles, but don’t spend too much time overthinking the sandwich, because you’re going to be wrong whatever you choose.